learn-co-curriculum/hs-ruby-2-teachers-guide-sinatra-mvc/README.md

   * Then show how to serve up an erb file - we do this because it's much cleaner than adding all of the HTML in our controller as one big string
     * See code snippet 8
     * Restart the server to see this
-  * Then create tweet instances inside the '/' route and show how to display them in `tweets.erb`
+  * Then create tweet instances inside the '/' route and show how to display them in `index.erb`
     * We can write Ruby in an .erb using erb brackets
       * There are two types `<% %>` let you write Ruby and nothing will be displayed on the screen
       * `<%= %>` will actually show the results of the Ruby you are writing in the browser